cyberrumor/sitemap/README.md

 # sitemap
-Collects a domain's internal pages, subdomains, form action pages, emails, and external hrefs.
+Collects a website's internal hrefs, subdomains, form action pages, emails, src references, onclick references, and external hrefs.

 This is technically a spider, not a fuzzer.
 It's way faster than a fuzzer because it doesn't have to guess locations to find them.